 Texas Marijuana laws

-There is a saying that everything is bigger in Texas, but when it comes to growing weed in Texas, it does not apply.
-I say this because they do not have cultivation laws- only possession laws.
+There is a saying that everything is bigger in Texas, but when it comes to growing weed in Texas, this does not apply.
+Texas does not have marijuana cultivation laws- only possession laws.
 This means that if arrested for growing marijuana, the charge will be based only on the amount of marijuana grown.
 While small amounts is a misdemeanor, anything greater than 4 ounces is considered a felony.
 Check the difference at this link here.

 - Grow with my Quick Start Guide